 Last June, the National Institute for Occupational Safety, which is part of the CDC, had announced that it was in favor of including fifty types of cancer for federal coverage, after an advisory committee advised them to do so.

 The new cancers included all pediatric cancers, leukemia, and cancers of the breast, bladder, colon, rectum, thyroid, stomach, esophagus, larynx, liver, ovary and lungs.
-The full list can viewed at this CDC web page.

 President Barack Obama signed the Zadrga 9/11 Health and Compensation Act in 2011.
 Authorities today said this Act will be used for the expanded coverage.